Trier Rhineland Palatinate, Germany Travel Guide

 Book stays in advance, especially during peak seasons in popular towns.

-Consider local guides for insights into specific regions or attractions.
+Consider local guides for a look into specific regions or attractions.

-Allow for flexibility in your schedule to discover unexpected gems.
+Allow for being flexible with your schedule to discover unexpected gems.